 1) Orcs are the new vampires!
 Seriously, have you noticed they’re popping up everywhere?
 You don’t want to be left behind when the orc craze hits ;-)

 2) There’s so much inclusivity/diversity!
 There are no female main characters since it’s a gay dating sim, but… One character is trans.
 One character is physically disabled (amputee) and mentally ill (depression), although the missing limb and depression are not related.
 One character is older.
 A few characters are in a polyamorous relationship.
 Almost all the characters have bodies that are not your average 6-pack “perfect.”
 One character, a human, is used to teach people how to be a better ally.
 And there be may other representations I haven’t even realized.

 3) There was clearly A LOT of thought put into the orc culture/society/backstory.
-I find it really interesting.
+I found it really interesting.

 4) You can have sexy times!
 I have to admit, the first time I played through, I failed!
 My love life is so hopeless that I didn’t even end up with anybody in an orc-based virtual dating game!
 But that’s ok because I tried some more and finally managed to romance me some orcs :-P I’ve found the romance routes for Ferdag, Ggorom, Sithig, and Ror/Malgom/Cennedig.
 I’m not sure if Aed, Brocgin, and Domnol have romance routes, I just may not have chosen the right answers.
 The romance routes aren’t full-length HEAs, but rather one or two somewhat explicit, somewhat fade-to-black sexy times with the character (unless I did something wrong).
 Honestly though, despite this being called a dating sim, the sexy times are just one small part of it.
 Some of them are brief and fade-to-black, and you can definitely still enjoy this without them.
 At least I did.

 5) It’s just fun!
 There are no negative outcomes to worry about (from what I can tell, though I suppose I could be wrong).
 The characters are all super nice and accepting.
 Like I said, it’s a very chill and stress-free way to pass the time.